-Unit cells of type X and type Y zeolites are shown in Figure 2.6.
-The cations are necessary to balance the electric charge of the aluminum atoms in AlO2, each having a net charge of -1.
+Unit cells of type X and type Y zeolites are shown in Figure 2.7.
+The cations are necessary to balance the electric charge of the aluminum atoms in AIO_2 , each having a net charge of -1.
 The water molecules can be removed with ease upon heating and evacuation, leaving an almost unaltered aluminosilicate skeleton with a void fraction between 0.2 and 0.5.
 The skeleton has a regular structure of cages, which are interconnected by windows in each cage.
-The size of the window apertures, which can be controlled by fixing the type and number of cations, ranges from 3 to 8 Å. The sorption may occur with great selectivity because of the size of the aperture (and to a lesser extent due to the surface property in the cages) hence, the name molecular sieve.
-The windows in zeolites today (Yang, 2003).
+The size of the window apertures, which can be controlled by fixing the type and number of cations, ranges from 3 to 8 Å. The sorption may occur with great selectivity because of the size of the aperture (and to a lesser extent due to the surface property in the cages); hence, the name molecular sieve.
+The windows of type X zeolite are referred to as 12-ring, which remain the largest windows in zeolites today (Yang, 2003).

-Figure 2.6 Line representations of zeolite structure: (a) 'unit cell' of types X and Y, or faujasite ; (b) cation sites in types X and Y (16 I, 32 I', 32 II, 32 II', 48 III, and 32 III' sites per unit cell) (Yang, 2003).
+Figure 2.6 Line representations of zeolite structure: (a) 'unit cell' of types X and Y, or faujasite ; (b) cation sites in types X and Y (16 I, 32 I', 32 II, 32 II', 48 III, and 32 III' sftes per unit cell) (Yang, 2003).